ufosc/club-resources/README.md

+# IMPORTANT NOTICE!!!!!!!!!!!!
+All of the markdown files for this repository have been put onto the club website https://ufosc.org/ Any further changes should be made in that repo instead https://github.com/ufosc/Club_Website_2

 # Club Resources

 This is a collection of references, links, and other information about various programming languages, technology, and other things the club works with.